WHDaniels/dotaProReplayDownloader/readme.txt

   that preforms the same actions one would take to download replays manually and should just be used as a time-saving replacement.

 Use
+  You will need Google Chrome installed to run this application.

   Once opened, you should specify:
   - What directory to download replays to, usually located in "Program Files (x86)\Steam\steamapps\common\dota 2 beta\game\dota\replays"
   - The hero which you want to download replays of
   - The number of replays you wish to download

+  (Once a directory is selected it stays memorized.
+So one will only need to specify a directory once unless they want to change it in the future.)

   Then simply press "Download" to install the replays